LSLR Collaborative

 Line Replacement

-Successful full lead service line (LSL) replacement is most efficiently accomplished when all parties (e.g., occupant, building/property owner, plumber, and water utility) have a common understanding of the task at hand, how this new task is being integrated into existing practice, and where regulatory agencies, local government, and local public health experts support the community’s approach.
-Water utilities replace LSLs under a variety of circumstances.
-These activities may be planned or unplanned, and may be initiated by the utility, the homeowner, or as a result of an emergency.
+Successful full lead service line (LSL) replacement is most efficiently accomplished when all parties (e.g., occupant, building/property owner, plumber, and water utility) have a common understanding of the task at hand, how this new task is being integrated into existing practice, and how regulatory agencies, local government, and local public health experts support the community’s approach.

 To develop or advance a replacement effort, it is important to understand how service line replacements fit into a community’s overall infrastructure renewal programs and what opportunities exist.